platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 Use Aiven CLI
 '''''''''''''

-You can also use Aiven CLI to create the service integration.
+You can also use :doc:`Aiven CLI </docs/tools/cli>` to create the service integration.

 .. code-block:: bash